-BONDING_OPTS="mode=0 miimon=100" DEVICE=eth2.2 BOOTPROTO=none ONBOOT=yes MASTER=bond0 SLAVE=yes VLAN=yes DEVICE=eth3.2 BOOTPROTO=none ONBOOT=yes MASTER=bond0 SLAVE=yes VLAN=yes
+BONDING_OPTS="mode=0 miimon=100" DEVICE=eth2.2 BOOTPROTO=none ONBOOT=yes MASTER=bond0 SLAVE=yes VLAN=yes

+'''

+DEVICE=eth3.2

+BOOTPROTO=none

+ONBOOT=yes

+MASTER=bond0

+SLAVE=yes

+VLAN=yes

+'''

 This system hangs because the RHEL networking scripts try to bring up the eth2.2 and eth3.2 interfaces twice.
-It will bring them up once because the bonding interface specifies them as slave interfaces, and then it tries to bring them up a second time because it sees the ONBOOT=yes parameter on a VLAN device.
+It brings them up once because the bonding interface specifies them as slave interfaces, and then it tries to bring them up a second time because it sees the ONBOOT=yes parameter on a VLAN device.

-The issue occurs because after the devices are first brought up, the MAC addresses of the interfaces changes.
+The issue occurs because after the devices are first brought up, the MAC addresses of the interfaces change.
 Usually the first interface MAC address is set on the rest of the interfaces.
 When the device is brought up a second time, the MAC address of the interface no longer matches the HWADDR field.
-The network scripts will wait for an interface with a matching MAC address to appear, which does not occur.
+The network scripts wait for an interface with a matching MAC address to appear, which does not occur.

 Set the ONBOOT parameter to no on the slave interfaces.
-This prevents the system network scripts from trying to bring up the interface a second time.
-This will not negatively affect the operation of the bonded interface because the ifcfg-bond0 file still has ONBOOT set to yes.
-The networking scripts will attempt to bring up the bond0 interface on boot, which will cause the slave interfaces to be brought up and configured correctly.
+This action prevents the system network scripts from trying to bring up the interface a second time.
+This action does not negatively affect the operation of the bonded interface because the ifcfg-bond0 file still has ONBOOT set to yes.
+The networking scripts attempt to bring up the bond0 interface on boot, which causes the slave interfaces to be brought up and configured correctly.

-If you are only using bonding without VLAN, the network scripts do not bring up slave interfaces, so the issue is avoided.
+If you only use bonding without VLAN, the network scripts do not bring up slave interfaces, so the issue is avoided.
 The issue occurs only when bonding is on top of VLAN interfaces.

-7. Firmware dump using ethtool-W is not supported for Emulex OCe14000-series adapters.
+6. Firmware dump using ethtool-W is not supported for Emulex OCe14000-series adapters.

-8. When a CNA is configured for a NIC + iSCSI profile, the NIC and iSCSI traffic can be configured to share the total bandwidth.
-In such a scenario, the NIC traffic will be assured a minimum bandwidth.
+7. When a converged network adapter (CNA) is configured for a NIC + iSCSI profile, the NIC and iSCSI traffic can be configured to share the total bandwidth.
+In such a scenario, the NIC traffic is assured a minimum bandwidth.

-In such a configuration, a VF interface will inherit the minimum bandwidth of the PF, while the Emulex OneCommand Manager application and BIOS components will display the minimum and maximum bandwidths configured, and the PF will display the total bandwidth available.
+In such a configuration, a VF interface inherits the minimum bandwidth of the physical function (PF).
+The Emulex OneCommand Manager application shows the minimum and maximum bandwidths configured, and the PF displays the total bandwidth available.

-9. Low throughput is observed for the VLAN bonded interface on SLES 12.
+8. Low throughput is observed for the VLAN bonded interface on SLES 12.